grame-cncm/faustide/README.md

 To access local audio files, a local server can be started:

+- use the local server URL `http://127.0.0.1:8000` (or `http:/localhost:8000`) with `declare soundfiles "http:/localhost:8000";`).
+Additional URLs can always be declared if needed.

 - install the required package with `pip install Flask Flask-CORS` (or `pip3 install Flask Flask-CORS`)

 - create a folder *my_faust_server*.
 Inside create a text file *server.py* with the following code and a folder *static_files*.
 Place your audio files inside *static_files*.